September AJ Page-Quiet Beauty

 The image panel was cut out with the Whimsy Stamps Zig Zag Stitched Rectangle die, layered with red cardstock and then popped up with foam tape over a grey woodgrain embossed panel that was also cut out with the same die set.
 I ran some white ink over the grey woodgrain piece to bring out the texture in it a bit more.
 I layered these panels over a red top folding A2 sized top folding card base.

 I’ve also used the “Stampin’ Up!
 Pretty Pines Thinlit dies” for the accents along the edges of the image panel.
-I die cut the pine cone pieces as well as the pine branches and arranged them over my design.
+I die cut the pinecone pieces as well as the pine branches and arranged them over my design.
 I took some Gina K Glitter Glitz Gel and added it over those die pieces as well as around the edges of the grey woodgrain panel and the top of the stars.
 Lastly, I’ve added a double twine bow in the center of the stacked stars.

 Here’s a closer look at that candle image and how I’ve got it colored up and paper pieced on my design.
 I’ve also taken some Ranger Stickles icicle and added some in the center of the flame in the candle.